Ensure Your Pharmacovigilance (PV) System Meets European Regulatory Requirements

 Managing Legislation Requirements

 While the requirements and responsibilities of an EU QPPV are specified in EU legislation, LPPVs are subject to their own national legislation.
-ProPharma Group can support your organization through the provision of appropriately qualified and experienced QPPVs, LPPVs, and deputies.
+ProPharma Group can support your organization through the provision of appropriately qualified and experienced QPPVs, LPPVs, and deputies, as well as help your PV team prepare for Brexit.

 ProPharma Group’s experts can advise you about the different roles and responsibilities of the EU QPPVs and LPPVs and offer services that can accommodate your business needs and ensure compliance with the pharmacovigilance legislation unique to each location.
 We have a team of local persons available to fulfill these positions and strengthen your country PV operations as your company grows.